jazhang1999/Chat-Server/README.md

 Additional Notes:
 * The Makefile as of right now only compiles the TCPserver.c code into a runnable executable, `server.x` that is used to launch the server.
-* There is a folder `/Experimental` that contains code that is not currently used by the project, but is being archived as it may be useful at a later date
+* There is a directory `/Experimental` that contains code not used in the project, but is being archived as it may be useful at a later date
 * The file `C-TestingGrounds.c` is an area where I used to test certain C concepts.
 C is not my strongest language so I always like to have an area to test out what I learn from online